Due to be released on October 8, 2021, the Nintendo Switch OLED model is one of the latest upgrades to video game consoles in recent months.

-Nintendo has a couple of Switch models out on the market right now, like the original Nintendo Switch and the Nintendo Switch Lite.
-In just a few months, the new OLED model will offer users enhanced gameplay and unique experiences for them to enjoy.
+Nintendo has a couple of Switch models out on the market right now.
+The original Nintendo Switch and the Nintendo Switch Lite are two examples.
+The new OLED model will offer users better gameplay and unique experiences for them to enjoy.

-Let’s get a brief overview of the new Nintendo Switch OLED model and see how it compares to the original Switch model.
+We’ll give you a brief overview of the Nintendo Switch OLED to see how it compares to the original Switch.

 Overview of the Nintendo Switch OLED

 At a retail price of $349.99, the Nintendo Switch OLED system features a new and vibrant 7-inch display to provide stunning visuals for players.
-The enhanced colors and sharp contrast add visual appeal to the console, so no matter how users play, they’ll be able to notice the difference compared to other consoles and Switch models.
+The enhanced colors and sharp contrast add visual appeal to the console.
+No matter how users play, they’ll be able to notice the difference compared to other consoles and Switch models.

 The OLED model has a wide, adjustable stand for tabletop play, a significant improvement from the flimsy kickstand the original Switch has.
 Players can angle their consoles more easily without fear the console would fall over and potentially break.